- The first-generation protagonist is someone who has begun with a "fresh slate" (for instance, an immigrant to a new homeland).

 - Sidney Sheldon's Master of the Game follows four generations of one family in detail and also has appearances from an earlier and later one.
 The significant four generations are headed by, in order: A Scottish man who ventures to late-1800s South Africa to make his fortune in diamonds; his daughter, who devotes her life to making the resultant company even bigger and more powerful; her son, who wants to be an artist instead of her heir; and his Cain and Abel twin daughters.
 The first and second generations are similar, the third obviously different, and the twins split the difference — one isn't interested in the company, the other most certainly is.

-- The Full Matilda discusses four generations of African-American servants living in Washington DC and their interactions with Matilda.
-The first generation is Matilda's father Jacob (only partially covered) becoming a servant during the early 20th century, the second generation discusses the Sibling Rivalry between Matilda and her brother when they start a catering company from The Roaring Twenties to The Fifties, the third generation is Martin's sons David and Rodrick (who starts a food distribution company) growing up in The Sixties, and the fourth is Rodrick's biracial son who is Desperately Looking for a Purpose in Life during the Turn of the Millennium.
+- The Full Matilda discusses four generations of African-American servants living in Washington, D.C. and their interactions with Matilda.
+The first generation is Matilda's father Jacob (only partially covered) becoming a servant during the early 20th century, the second generation discusses the Sibling Rivalry between Matilda and her brother when they start a catering company from The Roaring '20s to The '50s, the third generation is Martin's sons David and Rodrick (who starts a food distribution company) growing up in The '60s, and the fourth is Rodrick's biracial son who is Desperately Looking for a Purpose in Life during the Turn of the Millennium.

 - Warrior Cats.
 The first series follows Fireheart as he joins the Clan and eventually becomes leader.
 The second series is from his children's point of view; they consider themselves Clanborn and don't really think much about their non-Clan roots.
 The third and fourth series are from his grandchildren's point of view, and their kittypet heritage is rarely if ever mentioned.